 Some of the best energy saving tactics are the ones that don’t require any sacrifice, like turning off the lights when you leave the room.
 But lighting doesn’t account for up to 48 percent of home energy consumption — heating and cooling does, according to the Department of Energy.
 So if you’re looking for a place to make painless cuts, start at your thermostat.
-And if you’re willing to throw on a sweater or turn on a fan once in a while, you’ll save even more.
+And if you’re willing to throw on a sweater or turn on a fan once in a while, you could save even more.

 Setting the thermostat at the most comfortable temperature is more valuable to some people than to others, so it’s understandable that homeowners want to put a price on every degree.
 What’s the energy cost of lowering the thermostat 1 degree during the sweltering summer, or the energy cost of raising the thermostat 1 degree in the frigid winter?
 More importantly, how much can you save by turning the dial the other way?